mohdmuiz11/WashNClean/README.md

 ## 3.0 Features and Functionalities
 The features and functionalities that we include inside our WashNClean application are mostly related with laundry services and how we want to implemented the delivery services of laundry into the application so our application is flexibility and simple to use even to someone who not tech-savvy.
 Below are the features and functionalities that we put inside our application,
-> - **Site Search** : we proposed to put the Site Search into our WashNClean application by applying it inside Weather screen where user can search the condition of the weather for any state by putting the state name in the site search.
+> - **Site Search** : we proposed to put the Site Search into our WashNClean application by applying it inside Weather screen where user can search the weather for any state by putting the state name in the site search.
 > - **Third-party authentication** : We proposed to use the third-party authentication when user try to login to our application so there are less complicated things like users tend to forgot their own password happened.
 > - **Simple navigation** : We proposed such simple and easy navigation where all the navigation button to other screen are at the same places so users will not get confuse while learning how to use our app and also we use basic color as the background to minimize the complexity and messy of our application.